InverseRex56/Linux-Camera-System/README.md

 # Senior_Design

-To run application, ensure you have [docker](https://docs.docker.com/engine/install/) installed.
+To run this application, ensure you have [docker](https://docs.docker.com/engine/install/) installed and have the docker engine launched.
 On a terminal, run:
 ```bash
 cd src
 docker compose up --build